cdinger/garage/README.md

 door.
 Commands and states all go through an MQTT server and I consume them from [Home Assistant](https://www.home-assistant.io/) and HomeKit.

-This replaces a hodgepodge of of C code and homebridge installations and provides me with a playground for experimenting with Elixir and Nerves.
+This replaces a hodgepodge of C code and homebridge installations and provides me with a playground for experimenting with Elixir and Nerves.
 I'm making this public because I was surprised by how few example projects I could find that use MQTT and Nerves like this.
 Please don't mistake this for good or idiomatic Elixir code :-)